stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-The anisotrophy is set to 8 texel samples which is generally accepted as a good trade-off between quality and performance.
+The anisotropy is set to 8 texel samples which is generally accepted as a good trade-off between quality and performance.

 ---